 (NCBI-index: 1.100915)

 The Birch Marble (Apotomis betuletana) is similar to the Willow Marble (Apotomis capreana).
 From the wing base, the front wing is 2/3 black-brown mixed with lead-coloured and black spots.
 The other part of the forewing is white with a yellow-brown spot.
 The difference between the Birch Marble and the Willow Marble is best seen from the top view.
-The Birch Marble shows a light grey line shaped like a fish hook in the dark part.
+The Birch Marble shows a light grey line shaped like a fishhook in the dark part.
 Furthermore, the two black spots on the border of the dark and white part of the Birch Marble are much darker than those on the Willow Marble.
-The flying period is from June to September in one generation, and the wingspan is 16-20mm.
+The flying period spans from June to September in one generation, and the wingspan ranges from 16 to 20 mm.
 The larvae are spinning and rolling leaves together.
 Host plant: Birch.
 Dutch name: Berkenmarmerbladroller.
-Frisian name:
+Frisian name: –

 Flying period: